Irish Road Bowling

 Doddridge County Fair

-Irish Road Bowling @ Doddridge County Fair August 20, 2016
+Irish Road Bowling at the Doddridge County Fair

 Excitement builds as two evenly skilled players match each other shot for shot for more than a mile.
 Often these memorable matches, called “scores,” are decided by only a few feet or inches distance past the finish line, both players with the same number of throws.

 The twists and turns of a narrow country lane as well as the tilt of the road surface (the “pitch and camber”) provide a rich playing field for strategy and can spark spirited debate among the thrower, his coach (the “road shower”) and full-throated spectators.

 Before football, soccer, and basketball, before baseball and golf, was . . .

 More Information can be found on the following: